Sandra L. Gaughran, 83 - Austin Daily Herald

 Survivors include her children, Jodi (Scott Johnson) Fossey and Todd (Diane) Gaughran; three grandchildren, Jen (Gerad) Welch, Stephanie Ladi, and Katelyn (Brad) Yorkivich; six great grandchildren; siblings, Linda Nicol, Marsha Shaw, and Randy Miller.
 She was preceded in death by her husband, Adolph “Gus” Gaughran. parents, Ervin and Ruth Miller; and brother, Jerry Miller.

-Services are pending with Worlein Funeral Home of Austin.
+A memorial gathering for Sandra will be held from 10:00 a.m.-12:00 p.m. on Saturday, April 23, 2022, at Worlein Funeral Home in Austin.
+Services are prearranged and performed by Worlein Funeral Home of Austin.
 Condolences may be expressed to the family online at www.worlein.com.